exercism/elixir/concepts/links/introduction.md

 Linking can also be used for _supervising_ processes.
 If a process _traps exits_, it will not crash when a process to which it's linked crashes.
 It will instead receive a message about the crash.
 This allows it to deal with the crash gracefully, for example by restarting the crashed process.

-A process can be configured to trap exists by calling `Process.flag(:trap_exit, true)`.
+A process can be configured to trap exits by calling `Process.flag(:trap_exit, true)`.
 Note that `Process.flag/2` returns the _old_ value of the flag, not the new one.

 The message that will be sent to the process in case a linked process crashes will match the pattern `{:EXIT, from, reason}`, where `from` is a PID.
 If `reason` is anything other than the atom `:normal`, that means that the process crashed or was forcefully killed.